 Working with children; 10% of young people aged 5-16 have a clinically diagnosable mental health issue, yet 70% of children and adolescents who experience difficulties with their mental health, do not seek help.
 This can lead to challenging, aggressive, self-harming or withdrawn behaviour and be a source of great concern for their parents, carers and wider networks.
 Neema offers therapy to children age 5+ to help with issues such as divorce or separation, bereavement, anxiety, depression, loss, illness, self harm, low self esteem, bullying, suicidal thoughts and stress.
 She uses non-directive and client led talking therapy, play and creative materials to help children and teenagers explore, express and process their difficult emotions and behaviour.
 Neema is also experienced in working with children on the autistic spectrum and with children who have a diagnosis of ADD/ADHD.

 Before training as a therapist, Neema was in the music industry, working at MTV with artists and performers as a Talent and Music Manager.
-Neema works in private practice at The Awareness Centre in Tooting.
+Neema works in private practice at The Awareness Centre in Tooting and in Clapham.